LibEMG/libemg/docs/source/doc.md

 ```

 # Citing
-We ask that if you leverage this toolkit for any research related purposes please cite the following publication:
+We ask that if you leverage this library for any research related purposes please cite the following publication:
 ```
 Citation
 ```